theherk/machina-assessment/chatgpt.md

 ## Usage 🛠️

-Basically, given a "System Message" (context about who the bot should act as) and a prompt, a conversation is initiated.
-That's basically it.
-The tool can seemingly reason with you, is open to correction if called out on mistakes, can remember what it told you in the past, write code for you, takeover powergrids ensuring mass chaos around the world (ok, I hope not), debug code with stack traces, find bugs in snippets, etc. The thing is, nobody knows what all it can do, or on a deep level, how these LLM's work.
+Given a "System Message" (context about who the bot should act as) and a prompt, a conversation is initiated.
+The tool can seemingly reason with you, is open to correction if called out on mistakes, can remember what it told you in the past, write code for you, takeover powergrids ensuring mass chaos around the world (j/k), debug code with stack traces, find bugs in snippets, etc.

 One way aside from the chat interface to interact with GPT, and the other language models and API's provided by OpenAI, is to use the [Playground](https://platform.openai.com/playground).
 Here you can select the model, tuning, and set the system message explicitly.